datalad-handbook/book/docs/contributing.rst

    $ HOME=/home/me git config --global user.name "Elena Piscopia"
    $ HOME=/home/me git config --global user.email "elena@example.net"

-Once this is configured, you can build the book locally by running ``make`` in the root of the repository, and open it in your browser, for example with ``firefox docs/_build/html/index.html``.
+Once this is configured, you can build the book locally by running ``make build`` in the root of the repository, and open it in your browser, for example with ``firefox docs/_build/html/index.html``.

+In case you need to remove the build files, you can just run make ``clean-build``.

 .. _directive: